danube-messaging/danube/danube-admin-gateway/README.md

 # danube-admin-gateway

 A Backend-for-Frontend (BFF) service that provides a unified HTTP/JSON API for the Danube Admin UI.

-It aggregates data from multiple sources—broker administrative endpoints and Prometheus metrics—and delivers page-ready payloads optimized for the frontend.
+It aggregates data from multiple sources, like broker administrative endpoints and Prometheus metrics, and delivers page-ready payloads optimized for the frontend.

 ## What it does